-GR8 Leaders serve the people they lead which means they value and develop people.
-And, when they do that, they increase organizational capacity and build new leaders.
+GR8 Leaders serve the people they lead, which means they value and develop team members.
+This, in turn, increases organizational capacity and fosters the development of new leaders.

-So, let's look at what value and develop means.
+So, let's look at what 'value' and 'develop' mean.
 The dictionary gives these definitions.

 Value people enough to coach and mentor them to greater capacity